MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineKeyHandler.md

 ### -ScriptBlock

 Specifies a script block value to run when the chord is entered.
-PSReadline passes one or two parameters to this script block.
+PSReadLine passes one or two parameters to this script block.
 The first parameter is a **ConsoleKeyInfo** object representing the key pressed.
 The second argument can be any object depending on the context.